mhho3082/dotfiles/README.md

 </details>

-I also install some LSP servers in Neovim with `mason.nvim` with respect to the languages I am currently working with.
+LSP servers in Neovim with `mason.nvim`:

 <details>
 <summary> Some LSP servers </summary>